What to do in your allotment in November

 - Cut back your yellowing asparagus foliage, if you haven’t already.

-- Sow kale seeds alongside pea shoots ‘Twinkle’ for quick windowsill crops at home.
+- Sow kale shoots seeds for quick windowsill crops at home.
 The leaves are lovely in salads and sandwiches.

-- Sow hardy winter lettuce ‘John’ under cloches or in grow bags in an unheated greenhouse.
+- Sow hardy winter lettuce ‘Brighton’ under cloches or in grow bags in an unheated greenhouse.
 This variety produces large buttery heads, which are suitable for picking whole or using as a ‘cut and come again’ crop.
-Alternatively, start off with lettuce plug plants.
-‘Vailan Winter Gem’ is a great choice.

 - Sow a few rows of the heritage radish ‘Black Spanish Round’ under cloches.
 You’ll get a tasty winter crop two months after sowing.